ibm-apiconnect/example-toolkit-scripts/pub-sub/APIC-Pub-Sub-Version.md

 ![API Dev Catalog Flow](./images/A-12-Dev-Catalog.jpg)

-> **Note**: You can disable **Production Mode** for catalogs even in production installations, if you do no want to enforce versions for API Products.
+> **Note**: You can disable **Production Mode** for catalogs even in production installations, if you do not want to enforce versions for API Products.

 #### Do you want to control consumer access to corporate resources?
 [Managing the application lifecycle](https://www.ibm.com/support/knowledgecenter/SSMNED_5.0.0/com.ibm.apic.apionprem.doc/capic_app_lifecycle_manage.html) is available in APIC v5.
 If you have used this feature in APIC v5, you can continue to use it with API Connect *v5 compatible* (v5c) gateway services.